 Do Your Duty

 Regardless of your take on the basis of moral truths -- you still need to make moral decisions.
 What do you need to do to be a moral person?
 In this class, we consider the one major theory for how to act well: duty-based ethics.
 In particular, we will discuss the theory of philosopher Immanuel Kant.
 Kant is famous for believing that rationality is the basis for morality -- the most important focus of ethical decision-making is respecting the freedom and dignity of rational beings.
 He also gives us a theory of inviolable moral imperatives -- rules you must follow, no matter what, to do what is right.
-We will consider how Kant's views of dignity and autonomy bear on recent debates about data and family courts.

 Key Concepts: Rational Agency, Person (Kantian defn.), Autonomy, the Principle of Control, the Categorical Imperative